kubernetes/enhancements/keps/sig-auth/2579-pod-isolation-policy/README.md

 - `allow` means "allow pods meeting this profile level & below" (i.e. deny above)
 - `audit` and `warn` mean "audit/warn on pods exceeding this profile level" (i.e. audit/warn above)

-Using `deny` for the enforcing level would be more consistent with audit/warn (deny above), but is a counter-intuitive user experience.
-One would expect `deny = privileged` to deny privileged pods, but it really means allow privileged pods (hence using `allow` for the key).
+~~Using `deny` for the enforcing level would be more consistent with audit/warn (deny above), but is a counter-intuitive user experience.
+One would expect `deny = privileged` to deny privileged pods, but it really means allow privileged pods (hence using `allow` for the key).~~ (Rejected)

 Another option is to change the `audit` and `warn` keys to something meaning "don't audit/warn at this level and bellow", but we haven't thought of a good name.
 The best alternative we've come up with is